supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: The default setting for all teams is to exclude sub-area paths.
 We will change it to include sub-areas so that the team gets visibility into all of the work items from all teams.
 Optionally, the management team could also choose to not include sub-areas, which automatically removes work items from their view as soon as they are assigned to one of the teams.

-   > **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:
-   > - Select the **Lab Validation** tab located at the upper right corner of the lab guide section.
-   > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ## Task 2: Manage work items